-It's officially ticks season here in the midwest.
+It's officially tick season here in the Midwest.
 Here is some information about the biology of ticks, as well as common species found in your backyard.
 We work hard to prevent ticks from entering your backyard, as well as help you understand the best prevention methods.

 Ticks are part of the Arachnid family, along with spiders.
 They are typically 3-5mm in length, with flat, oval-shaped bodies.
 They are parasitic and feed off the blood of their host.
 Their bodies will become enlarged when they have recently fed and they grow larger as they continue throughout their life cycle.
 They are usually black, brown, or red in color, with little markings on them.
 There are 2 common families of ticks, Ixodidae (hard ticks) and Argasidae (soft ticks).
 Ticks are found all over the world but flourish in climates that are warm and humid.
 Ticks travel from host to host and are most commonly transferred from migrant birds.